Keeper-Security/katacoda-scenarios/ksm-z-integration-external-secrets/step1.md

 spec:
  refreshInterval: 30s                     # rate how often SecretManager pulls KeeperSecurity.
                                           #   In this case every 30 seconds, for the example.
-                                          #   We recoment this value to be 30 minutes or more.
+                                          #   We recommend this value to be 12 hours or more.
  secretStoreRef:                          # reference to the SecretStore defined above to authenticate against Keeper Security
    kind: SecretStore                      # tells External Secrets the type of the secret store, should be same as the one defined above
    name: my-external-secrets-secretstore